MicrosoftDocs/Azure-RMSDocs.it-it/mip/develop/reference/class_mip_accessdeniederror.md

 ## <a name="members"></a>Membri

 ### <a name="what"></a>what
-Ottiene un messaggio di errore cstring.
+Ottiene il messaggio di errore.

-**Restituisce**: messaggio di errore cstring
+**Restituisce**: messaggio di errore.

 ### <a name="error"></a>Errore
 Clona l'errore.